Sakorona/SDVMods/ClimatesOfFerngillV2/Documentation/CLIMATE-NORMAL.md

 Fall is the best season.
 I mean, Fall is a time when it gets chilly out there.

+Fall is the best season.
+I mean, Fall is a time when it gets chilly out there.

+The weather starts at 71 F/62 F (21.67 C/16.67 C), falling to 64 F/56 F (17.78 C/13.33 C) in the first week, with varations of +2 F/-4.5 F(+1.11 C/-2.5 C).
+These variations remain constant throughout the season.
+The temperature continues falling, and by the end of the middle of the season - the temperature is 48F/39F (8.89 C/3.89C), and frosts become possible.
+In the end of the season, the temperature average is 34F/27F (1.11 C/-2.78 C).

+The season gets wet rapidly, with rain chances starting at 30% and rising to 55% by the end of the season.
+Storms drop from 50% to 10% as likely.
+Fogs are very common throught the season, with sandstorms dropping to 5% likely.
+Blizzards become more possible, although unlikely, rising to 10% by the end of the season.

+Rain continues to be variable as summer, with the wind changing from NW-W to E-SE as the season goes through.
+Major lightning storms drop to 5%.
+Wind can reach a fresh gale often.

+Chances of typhoons are normal.

+Flower Rain conversion: 15%
+Jumino Weather: Random chance that a sunny day will be jumino instead: .75% pre CC completion, 5% pre Movie Theatre completion, 10% post both.

 ## 4. Winter

+Winters are cold, starting at 34F/27F (1.11 C/-2.78C), with variations of +2.2 F/-5.5 F (???).
+By the end of the middle, it falls to 21F/14 F (-6.11 C/-10 C), with particularly cold days falling into the teens (18 F/10 F [-7.78 C/-12.22 C] before variations.
+It begins to warm again in the last part of the season rising to 36 F/29 F(2.22 C/-1.67 C).

+The season is intermittenly snowy, at roughly 55%.
+Storms are vanishingly rare (at 1%).
+Fogs are reasonbly unlikely (10%), but will be freezing fogs.
+Wind is always from the E-SE, and will be gentle to a light gale.
+Blizzards are likely

+Chances of typhoons are 1%.

+Flower Rain conversion: 1%
+Jumino Weather: Random chance that a sunny day will be jumino instead: .25% pre CC completion, 1% pre Movie Theatre completion, 5% post both.